-Smaller portable propane tanks tank size from 5lbs to 420 lbs or 1 gallon to 120 gallon tank can be transported over the highways and roads are therefore are regulated by The Department of Transportation.
+Smaller portable propane tanks sizes from 20 and 100 lbs to 420 lbs or 1 gallon to 120-gallon propane cylinder can be transported over the highways and roads are therefore regulated by The Department of Transportation.
 That’s what they are called DOT tanks.

-Most BBQ tanks and smaller 100lbs are DOT tanks.
-Therefore tanks are called DOT tanks.
+Most BBQ propane tanks and smaller 100 lbs are DOT tanks.
+Therefore propane tanks are called DOT tanks.

 Would you like to save money on your propane costs?
 If so, you’re in the right place!
 Click here to get 100% free, no obligation quotes from propane dealers in your area.

-If you have a 100 gallon tank at your home it could be a DOT tank or an AMSE Tank (The American Society of Mechanical Engineers).
-If you have a DOT at you home it will be need to be requalified 12 years after manufactures date.
-If you have an ASME tank there is no requalification needed.
+If you have a 100-gallon tank at your home it could be a DOT propane tank or an AMSE propane tank (The American Society of Mechanical Engineers).
+If you have a DOT at your home it will need to be requalified 12 years after the manufacturer’s date.
+If you have an ASME propane tank there is no requalification needed.

 How do I know if I have a DOT tank?

-Once you establish you have a D.O.T. the next step is to find the manufacture date.
-Once again its stamped on the tank collar.
-Per DOT regulations tanks need to be recertified every 12 years from date of manufacture and every 5, 7 or 12 years thereafter depending upon how the last certification was performed.
+Once you establish you have a D.O.T. the next step is to find the date of manufacture.
+Once again it’s stamped on the propane tank collar.
+Per DOT regulations propane tanks (larger tanks) need to be recertified every 12 years from the date of manufacture and every 5, 7, or 12 years thereafter depending upon how the last certification was performed.

 This tank would need to be requalified on 4/2020